Updated August 27, 2023

 Since then, opposition has arisen to the destruction of an historically significant building.

-The latest legal activity surrounding the building was a court order in February, 2019, directing the Austrian government to reimburse the previous owner, Frau Gerlinde Pommer, in the amount of 1.5 million Euros (about $1.7 million).
+In February, 2019, a court order directed the Austrian government to reimburse the previous owner, Frau Gerlinde Pommer, in the amount of 1.5 million Euros (about $1.7 million).

 This beautiful and very large church was built between 1439 and 1466; it has one of the tallest church towers in Austria.